Last Updated -

 Key growth drivers include

-2. Export-control overhang: Cambricon was added to the US Entity List in December 2022, restricting access to US-origin items under export rules.
+2. Export-control constraints: Cambricon and several affiliates were added to the US Entity List in December 2022, restricting access to US-origin items.

 This Company Profile was written by Dominik Diemer